+Annex II

-S.03.01 – General off-balance-sheet items (old BS-C1B)
+S.03.01 –Off-balance sheet items - General (old BS-C1B)

 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.